wanghmin/wanghmin2.github.io/content/publication/ray-2009-mst/index.md

   the scale and orientation of the texture.
 We support these operations by using a global surface parameterization that is closely related to quad re-meshing.
 Re-parameterization is performed on-the-fly whenever the user's constraints are modified.
+summary: Many objects have patterns that vary in appearance at different surface locations.
+We say that these are differences in materials, and we present a material-space approach for interactively designing such textures.
 tags:
 - texture mapping
 - texture synthesis